andrei-balescu/learning-courses/pluralsight.com/Building Web Applications with Node.js and Express by Jonathan Mills/WebApp/readme.md

-# Sample Node.js web application
+# Sample Node.js application

-Run `npm install` to resolve dependencies
+Run `npm install` to set up dependencies.
-Run `node app.js` to run application.
-Go to `localhost:3000` in the browser
+Run `node app.js` to run the app and go to `localhost:3000` in the browser.
+Run `DEBUG=* node app.js` to start in debug mode.